denten-books/plain-text/5-chapter.md

 # Chapter 5: Engineering for Dissent
 `parity, transparency`

+Laws are created to mitigate the new affordances.

 ## 5.1 Spooky Action at a Distance

 Book as cultural conserve (@moreno_who_1953, 238).
 "Many of the robots have also the